Table of contents:

 What to do if the stitch does not form after changing the needle?

-- Is the locking screw tight?
+- Is the locking screw tightened properly?

-Choosing the right needle for the fabric
+Choosing the right needle according to the fabric

 Each type of fabric requires a suitable needle :